 What stands out, truly, the contrasting greenery in the village – which is engulfed by a lot of different crops.
 While most people don’t venture out to visit this tiny hamlet of magic – there are enough and more hidden gems that will change your entire travel experience.

 Let's quickly dive into the details:

-The village gains in popularity thanks to the Lhalung Monastery, Lhalun Monastery or Lalung Monastery (also known as the Sarkhang or Golden Temple).
-This was one of the earliest monasteries founded in Spiti, Himachal Pradesh, India, by the great Tibetan Buddhist lotswa (translator) Rinchen Zangpo.
+The village gains in popularity thanks to the Lhalung Monastery, Lhalun Monastery, or Lalung Monastery (also known as the Sarkhang or Golden Temple).
+This was one of the earliest monasteries founded in Spiti, Himachal Pradesh, India, by the great Tibetan Buddhist Iotswa (translator) Rinchen Zangpo.

 When you’re in the region, you will be mesmerized by the barrenness of the surroundings, yet the soul of happiness and survival that is embodied throughout the region.

-The name Lhalun literally means ‘land of the gods’ (lha = deities, devtas; lung = land, area) and it is believed that the Lhalung Devta is head of all the Devtas of the valley.
+The name Lhalun literally means ‘land of the gods’ (Lha = deities, Devtas; Lung = land, area) and it is believed that the Lhalung Devta is head of all the Devtas of the valley.
 The local folklore dictates that the Devta emerges from the Tangmar mountain beyond the village.
-Which is why, it is believed, that this mountain changes colours.
+This is why, it is believed, that this mountain changes colors.
 Dependent on the mood of the Devta, one may be able to spot red showing anger, yellow depicting happiness, etc.

 Best time to Visit Lhalung Village

 As is common with most places in this region of the Himalayas, the best time to visit Lhalung (and complete your circuit of Spiti) is May through September.
 Roads from both Manali and Shimla will remain open in these months.
 As an added bonus, the weather will be pleasant.
 And, of course, this will give you ample opportunities to get out and explore to your heart’s desire.